2Lavine/vue_Calendar/README.md

 # calendar
-A Web Application that mimics Apple's calendar
+A Web Application of calendar